 Decoration in the Sala Grande continued into the 17th century.
 The

-scuola was suppressed by Napoleon, and the art dispersed, the buildings
+scuola was suppressed by Napoleon in 1806, and the art dispersed, the buildings

 being converted into a military hospital for the Austrians and eventually becoming part of the Ospedale Civile.

 The scuola reopened as a cultural centre in 2013.

 Pietro Lombardo and collaborator Giovanni di Antonio Buora were

 responsible for the lower part of the façade.
 Some sculptures from the old

 façade were reused - the figure of Charity above the portal and a